 An OVI arrest can lead to the Bureau of Motor Vehicles (BMV) administratively suspending the driver's license, whether or not the driver is ever convicted of an OVI in criminal court.
 The administrative suspension is sometimes called an "implied consent" suspension.

-Drivers who unlawfully refuse testing or fail a test with a BAC that’s at least .08% or a prohibited concentration of drugs face an implied consent suspension.
+Drivers who unlawfully refuse testing or fail a test with a BAC of at least .08% or a prohibited concentration of drugs face an implied consent suspension.
 The length of the suspension is determined by the number of prior OVI convictions and test refusals within the last ten years.
+Suspended drivers can petition the court for a limited license.
+With this license, the motorist will have limited driving privileges but must use an ignition interlock device.
 Here are the suspensions for a first, second, and third offense:

 Ohio has an impaired driving law that applies to only drivers who are under the age of 21.
 For these drivers, it's illegal to operate a vehicle with a BAC of .02% or more.
 An underage OVI conviction is a fourth-degree misdemeanor and carries up to 30 days in jail, a maximum $250 in fines, and a license suspension of three months to two years.